JislordCodes/Qucikbook-Web-Connect/README.md

 How to Run This QuickBooks Web Connector Service

+This service syncs Customers, Employees, Invoices, and Journal Entries.

+This service is HTTP, not HTTPS.
+The QBWC will complain.
 For this to work, you MUST use a tool like ngrok to create a secure (HTTPS) tunnel to this local server.

+!!
+ASSUMPTIONS !!

+For this to work, your QuickBooks company file MUST already have:

+For Invoices: An "Item" in your Item List named "Services".

+For Journal Entries: "Accounts" in your Chart of Accounts named "Checking" and "Office Expenses".

+If these do not exist, the InvoiceAddRq or JournalEntryAddRq will fail.
+You can edit the data arrays at the top of qbwc_service.py to match the items and accounts you do have in your file.

 Step-by-Step Guide

 1. Install ngrok

-ngrok is a tool that creates a secure, public URL (like https://xyz.ngrok.io) that points to your local server.

 Go to ngrok.com and sign up for a free account.